 With the first section of the High Line unveiled in 2009 — and newly developed segments rolling out ever since — those that ascend to the park’s heightened realm come upon another world, an unhurried oasis where pleasant promenades beckon along nearly 1.5 miles (2.3 kilometers) of landscaped walkway.
 En route, strollers pass by thoughtful design features, rotating art installations, and novel vantage points over NYC's one-of-a-kind cityscape and waterfront.
 Here’s everything you need to know about the rails-to-trails marvel that is the High Line.

-Spread out along an old elevated rail line, the 1.45-mile-long High Line stretches across Manhattan’s West Side from the Meatpacking District through Chelsea and onto the Hudson Yards redevelopment project.
-The southernmost park entry point is in the Meatpacking District, on Gansevoort Street (at Washington Street), with its northernmost entry located at the work-in-progress Hudson Yards site on West 34th Street (east of 12th Avenue).
+Spread out along an old elevated rail line, the 1.45-mile-long High Line stretches across Manhattan’s West Side from the Meatpacking District through Chelsea and onto the Hudson Yards.
+The southernmost park entry point is in the Meatpacking District, on Gansevoort Street (at Washington Street), with its northernmost entry located at Hudson Yards on West 34th Street (east of 12th Avenue).

-In between, High Line access is available via stairs and/or elevators at nine points, including West 14th Street and West 16th Street, to the east of 10th Avenue; West 17th Street, West 20th Street, West 23rd Street, West 26th Street, West 28th Street, and West 30th Street, to the west of 10th Avenue; and West 30th Street at 11th Avenue.
+In between, High Line access is available via staircases and elevators at nine points, including West 14th Street and West 16th Street, to the east of 10th Avenue; West 17th Street, West 20th Street, West 23rd Street, West 26th Street, West 28th Street, West 30th Street, to the west of 10th Avenue; and West 30th Street at 11th Avenue.

 In the decades that followed, the rise of the interstate trucking industry would ultimately render the train service obsolete, with most of its southernmost sections (between Gansevoort and Spring Streets) torn down by 1960.
 As of 1980, the freight line had completely ceased operations, with the remaining tracks subsequently falling into disrepair and poised for demolition.